View-Master: 2015–2019: Virtual reality

-In February 2015, Mattel announced a collaboration with Google to produce a new version of View-Master called the View-Master Virtual Reality Viewer, based on virtual reality using smartphones.
-The new View-Master is an implementation of the Google Cardboard VR platform, and is accompanied by a mobile app that was built using its SDK.
+In February 2015, Mattel announced a collaboration with Google to produce a new version of the View-Master called the View-Master Virtual Reality Viewer, based on virtual reality using smartphones.
+The new View-Master is an implementation of the Google Cardboard VR platform and is accompanied by a mobile app built using its SDK.
 Content is displayed on a smartphone screen; the phone itself is inserted into the back of the unit.
-Instead of being inserted directly into the View-Master, reels are scanned using an augmented reality interface which enables access to content from the reel, such as 360-degree panoramas, 3D models, and minigames.
+Instead of being inserted directly into the View-Master, reels are scanned using an augmented reality interface that enables access to content from the reel, such as 360-degree panoramas, 3D models and minigames.

-Greenbot considered the View-Master to be the best low-cost Cardboard viewer, citing its build quality and comfort over models actually constructed from cardboard, but noting that the latch mechanism for securing the phone inside was not tight enough, and that there was no headphone jack access.
+Greenbot considered the View-Master to be the best low-cost Cardboard viewer, citing its build quality and comfort over models actually constructed from cardboard, but noting that the latch mechanism for securing the phone inside was not tight enough, and that there was no headphone-jack access.
 It was felt that the View-Master VR was "the kind of thing you might grab as a gift for the kids, but if you're curious about VR on your phone, chances are you'll use it as much as they do."

 In 2016, an updated iteration known as the DLX was released; it features improvements to its compatibility with smaller phones, a more secure latch for the phone compartment, and also adds focal adjustment and a headphone port.

 Both editions of the View-Master VR were discontinued in November 2019, and the Experience packs can no longer be installed by new users.

-In 2019, Mattel partnered with MGM to announce an upcoming feature film based on the View-Master.
-The project will be co-piloted by Robbie Brenner of Mattel's Films division and MGM's Cassidy Lange.

 Cumulative production

 There have been some 25 viewer models, thousands of titles, and 1.5 billion reels produced.
-The basic design remained intact for reels and internal mechanisms, despite its long history and many changes in models and materials, ensuring that every reel will work in every model.
+The basic design remained the same for reels and internal mechanisms, despite its long history and many changes in models and materials, ensuring that every reel will work in every model.

 Recognition

 In 1999, View-Master was part of the second year of inductees added to the National Toy Hall of Fame.

+The View-Master is in The Strong National Museum of Play, The Henry Ford museum in Dearborn, Smithsonian National Museum of American History, Denver Art Museum, Museum of Modern Art (MoMA) in New York, amongst other collections.

+In 2025, the Chuck Harrison designed models from the early 1960s were included in Pirouette: Turning Points in Design, an exhibition at MoMA featuring "widely recognized design icons [...] highlighting pivotal moments in design history."